Skip to content

 Target Grid Consumption

-The DPL calculates an inverter limit such that the power meter reads this amount of power.
+The DPL calculates the inverter limits such that the power meter reads this amount of power.
 To implement a zero export policy, set this value to zero.
-If this value is negative, the power limit will be calculated such that the configured power is fed into the grid.
+If this value is negative, the power limits will be calculated such that the configured power is fed into the grid.

 Over- and Undershooting

-The inverter will over- and undershoot, especially when significant loads (water heaters, electric stoves, etc.) are switch on or off.
+The inverters will over- and undershoot, especially when significant loads (water heaters, electric stoves, etc.) are switched on or off.
 In particular this means that energy will be fed into the grid for some time (how long depends on the setup) when loads are switched off.

 Hysteresis